University of Birmingham: Recent history

 The construction of new school of Engineering was completed in 2021.

 In 1999, talks commenced on the possibility of Aston University integrating itself into the University of Birmingham as the University of Birmingham, Aston Campus.
 This would have resulted in the University of Birmingham expanding to become one of the largest universities in the UK, with a student body of 30,000.
 Talks were halted in 2001 after Aston University determined the timing to be inopportune.
 While Aston University management was in favour of the integration, and reception among staff was generally positive, the Aston student union voted two-to-one against the integration.
 Despite this set back, the Vice Chancellor of the University of Birmingham said the door remained open to recommence talks when Aston University is ready.

 The final round of the first ever televised leaders' debates, hosted by the BBC, was held at the university during the 2010 British general election campaign on 29 April 2010.

-On 9 August 2010 the university announced that for the first time it would not enter the UCAS clearing process for 2010 admission, which matches under-subscribed courses to students who did not meet their firm or insurance choices, due to all places being taken.
+On 9 August 2010 the university announced that for the first time it would not enter the UCAS clearing process for 2010 admission, which matches under-subscribed courses to students who did not meet their firm or insurance choices, owing to all places being taken.
 Largely a result of the Great Recession, Birmingham joined fellow Russell Group universities including Oxford, Cambridge, Edinburgh and Bristol in not offering any clearing places.

 The university acted as a training camp for the Jamaican athletics team prior to the 2012 London Olympics.

 A new library was opened for the 2016/17 academic year, and a new sports centre opened in May 2017.
 The previous Main Library and the old Munrow Sports Centre, including the athletics track, have both since been demolished, with the demolition of the old library being completed in November 2017.

-Birmingham was selected as the host for the 2022 Commonwealth Games and was the venue for hockey and squash, due to the ability of existing facilities to host the games.
+Birmingham was selected as the host for the 2022 Commonwealth Games and was the venue for hockey and squash, owing to the ability of existing facilities to host the games.
 The university was the largest athletes village during the games, hosting 3,500 athletes in Tennis Courts and the Vale, and was the official training venue for both swimming and athletics.

 Controversies

 The discipline of cultural studies was founded at the university and between 1964 and 2002 the campus was home to the Centre for Contemporary Cultural Studies, a research centre whose members' work came to be known as the Birmingham School of Cultural Studies.
 Despite being established by one of the key figures in the field, Richard Hoggart, and being later directed by the theorist Stuart Hall, the department was controversially closed down.

 Analysis showed that the university was fourth in a list of British universities that faced the most employment tribunal claims between 2008 and 2011.
 They were the second most likely to settle these before the hearing date.

-In 2011 a parliamentary early day motion was proposed, arguing against the Guild suspending the elected Sabbatical Vice President (Education), who was arrested while taking part in protest activity.
+In 2011, a parliamentary early day motion was proposed, arguing against the Guild suspending the elected Sabbatical Vice President (Education), who was arrested while taking part in protest activity.